SimonBriche/simonbriche-personal-website/README.md

 Run `npm test -- --watch` to run the test suite with each file update.

 To watch only a specific test file and all its related tests, run `npm test -- --watch --findRelatedTests PATH/TO/FILE.js`.
+To watch only a specific folder and all its related tests, run `npm test -- --watch --findRelatedTests PATH/TO/FOLDER/**/*`.
 To watch only a specific test file, run `npm test -- --watch --runTestsByPath PATH/TO/FILE.test.js`.

+Add `--verbose` option to log all the tests' names even if multiple files are tested.

 **Please note** that the jest package must match the Create React App one to avoid incompatibilities.